Through My Eyes. Again - Cover

 “Like I told you, Lili, Mutti told us to watch out for anything odd or people asking questions about us.”
 Col gave Lili a grim smile.
 “But as you’re our friend, they might want to get to us through you.
 You need to watch out for your family as well and tell us if anything strikes you as odd, no matter how small.”

-Lili’s blue eyes found ours across the table.
+Lili’s bright blue eyes found ours across the table.
 She shivered and then shook out her hair, as if scattering her fears.
 “It’s not your fault – and I’ll help any way I can.”
 Her soft voice strengthened as she spoke.

 “Well, now what am I going to do?”
 I peered at both Col and Lili, but neither had anything to offer.

-“You think so?”
+“You think they’d do that?”
 Lili asked.

 Lili’s mind must have been wandering down the same track because she asked, “What do you think they will tell Mutti Frida?”

-“Perhaps if you could convince her travelling behind the Iron Curtain was dangerous, you could get her on your side?”
+“Perhaps if you could convince her that travelling behind the Iron Curtain was dangerous, you could get her on your side?”
 Lili suggested.

 Col perked up at this.
 “Oh, please, Lili.
 Could you get them to help?”